tosdr/tosback-versions/Instagram/Terms of Service.md

 ### **Content Removal and Disabling or Terminating Your Account**

 *   We can remove any content or information you share on the Service if we believe that it violates these Terms of Use, our policies (including our [Instagram Community Guidelines](http://help.instagram.com/477434105621119)), or we are permitted or required to do so by law.
-We can refuse to provide or stop providing all or part of the Service to you (including terminating or disabling your account) immediately to protect our community or services, or if you create risk or legal exposure for us, violate these Terms of Use or our policies (including our [Instagram Community Guidelines](http://help.instagram.com/477434105621119)), if you repeatedly infringe other people's intellectual property rights, or where we are permitted or required to do so by law.
-If you believe your account has been terminated in error, or you want to disable or permanently delete your account, consult our [Help Center](http://help.instagram.com/).
+We can refuse to provide or stop providing all or part of the Service to you (including terminating or disabling your your access to the Facebook Products and Facebook Company Products) immediately to protect our community or services, or if you create risk or legal exposure for us, violate these Terms of Use or our policies (including our [Instagram Community Guidelines](http://help.instagram.com/477434105621119)), if you repeatedly infringe other people's intellectual property rights, or where we are permitted or required to do so by law.
+We can also terminate or change the Service, remove or block content or information shared on our Service, or stop providing all or part of the Service if we determine that doing so is reasonably necessary to avoid or mitigate adverse legal or regulatory impacts on us.
+If you believe your account has been terminated in error, or you want to disable or permanently delete your account, consult our [Help Center](http://help.instagram.com/).When you request to delete content or your account, the deletion process will automatically begin no more than 30 days after your request.
+It may take up to 90 days to delete content after the deletion process begins.
+While the deletion process for such content is being undertaken, the content is no longer visible to other users, but remains subject to these Terms of Use and our Data Policy.
+After the content is deleted, it may take us up to another 90 days to remove it from backups and disaster recovery systems.

+*   Content will not be deleted within 90 days of the account deletion or content deletion process beginning in the following situations:

+    *   where your content has been used by others in accordance with this license and they have not deleted it (in which case this license will continue to apply until that content is deleted); or

+    *   where deletion within 90 days is not possible due to technical limitations of our systems, in which case, we will complete the deletion as soon as technically feasible; or

+    *   where deletion would restrict our ability to:

+        *   investigate or identify illegal activity or violations of our terms and policies (for example, to identify or investigate misuse of our products or systems);

+        *   protect the safety and security of our products, systems, and users;

+        *   comply with a legal obligation, such as the preservation of evidence; or

+        *   comply with a request of a judicial or administrative authority, law enforcement or a government agency;

+    *   in which case, the content will be retained for no longer than is necessary for the purposes for which it has been retained (the exact duration will vary on a case-by-case basis).

-*   Content you delete may persist for a limited period of time in backup copies and will still be visible where others have shared it.
-This paragraph, and the section below called "Our Agreement and What Happens if We Disagree," will still apply even after your account is terminated or deleted.
+*   If you delete or we disable your account, these Terms shall terminate as an agreement between you and us, but this section and the section below called "Our Agreement and What Happens if We Disagree" will still apply even after your account is terminated, disabled, or deleted.